In this article, I’ll show you how to learn Spanish fast!

 The secret is to stay focused on the big-picture techniques that will actually help you learn the language… and speak it!

-With these 7 tips, you’ve got a condensed version of everything I’ve learned about language learning from the 10 languages I’ve studied.
+With these 7 tips, you’ve got a condensed version of everything I’ve learned about language learning from the 10 languages I’ve studied to help you learn Spanish fast.

-If you’d like to learn about my techniques in more depth, you might like my course: Language Learning Foundations.
+If you’d like to learn about my techniques in more depth, check out my dedicated Spanish programmes at: Fluent Spanish Academy